-This breakfast gets its springtime sweetness from orange marmalade and vanilla straight from the bean.
+This breakfast gets its seasonal sweetness from orange marmalade and vanilla straight from the bean.
 You’ll never think of oatmeal the same way again once you eat it in these golden baked slices.
 This recipe comes to us from Kelly of The Pink Apron.

 - 2 cups rolled oats